Music hall: Surviving music halls

 London was the centre of music hall with hundreds of venues, often in the entertainment rooms of public houses.
 With the decline in popularity of music hall, many were abandoned, or converted to other uses such as cinemas, and their interiors lost.
 There are a number of purpose-built survivors, including the Hackney Empire, an outstanding example of the late music hall period (Frank Matcham 1901).
 This has been restored to its Moorish splendour and now provides an eclectic programme of events from opera to "Black Variety Nights".
+The architectural writer Nikolaus Pevsner called the Grade II-listed Hackney Empire "among the best-surviving Edwardian suburban variety theatres".
 A mile to the south is Hoxton Hall, an 1863 example of the saloon style.
 It is unrestored but maintained in its original layout, and currently used as a community centre and theatre.
 In the neighbouring borough, Collins Music Hall (built about 1860) still stands on the north side of Islington Green.
 The hall closed in the 1960s and currently forms part of a bookshop.

 In Clapham, The Grand, originally the Grand Palace of Varieties (1900), has been restored, but its interior reflects its modern use as a music venue and nightclub.
 The Greenwich Theatre was originally the Rose and Crown Music Hall (1855), and later became Crowder's Music Hall and Temple of Varieties.
 The building has been extensively modernised and little of the original layout remains.

 In the nondescript Grace's Alley, off Cable Street, Stepney, stands Wilton's Music Hall.
 This 1858 example of the "giant pub hall" survived use as a church, fire, flood and war intact, but was virtually derelict, after its use as a rag warehouse, in the 1960s.
 The Wilton's Music Hall Trust has embarked on a fund-raising campaign to restore the building.
 In June 2007, the World Monuments Fund added the building to its list of the world's "100 most endangered sites".
 The building was for many years on Historic England's Heritage at Risk Register, but following its successful restoration was removed from list in 2016 and after 20 years on the register it was named as one of the successful rescues.
 The music video of the Frankie Goes to Hollywood single "Relax" was shot here.
 Many of these buildings can be seen as part of the annual London Open House event.